Zimbra-Community/mailing-lists/milter/README.md

 For Ubuntu 16.04:

-     systemctl start supervisor
+     systemctl restart supervisor
      systemctl enable supervisor

+Then check if the milter service is running:

      tail -f /var/log/supervisor/supervisord.log
      netstat -tulpn | grep 5000 #should show the service

 If you made any typos, you will see them in the log, and there will be nothing listening on port 5000.
-Try again and issue `systemctl stop supervisord && systemctl start supervisord`.
+Try again and issue `systemctl stop supervisord && systemctl start supervisord` or `systemctl stop supervisor && systemctl start supervisor`.

+**Please be advised that Milter is running on port 5000 and does not have authentication/encryption.
+Which means you must run it on a system with a host firewall, so you can reject incoming connections to this port.**

 If it works, enable it for Zimbra: